caleb531/automata/joss/paper.md

 `automata` has seen a large number of contributions by external contributors and wide adoption, demonstrating the demand for a high-quality Python package providing these features.
-The code is well maintained, including a comprehensive test suite and type annotations, meaning new features can be incorporated from requests by the community at a rapid pace.
+The code is well-maintained, including a comprehensive test suite and type annotations, meaning new features can be incorporated from requests by the community at a rapid pace.

 # Example usage